 To be able to communicate with patients in the best possible way, consulting techniques are taught, conversation guidance, but also the important area of the organization as well as law and ethics.

 Because in the end, the degree must give you all that nurses need to optimally care for and treat sick people, the training should be comprehensive so it also prepares for the higher job positions with more responsibility.

 The University course covers all of the skills taught under the vocational training program and also takes into account the ever more complex needs of persons in need of care.

 - Theories and concepts in professional care

 - Special health and nursing care

-In addition to the courses at University, a big focus placed on the practical part of the study program.
+In addition to the courses at University, a big focus is placed on the practical part of the study program.
 The length depends on the University, on average about half of the study program will be dedicated to the practical experience.

-Everyone must accomplish theoretical and practical part of the degree, in order to be graduated from University.
+Everyone must accomplish the theoretical and practical part of the degree, in order to be graduated from University.

 Apart from the health insurance you also need a banking account.
 Our recommendation is DKB, they have special deals for students and trainees.
 Setting up an account doesn’t take long, they work fully online.
 For more information read this post about the best banking accounts for students in Germany.